Ransomware Trends: Active Groups, Shifting Tactics, and Early Detection

 Watch Initial Access Broker Activity

-Initial access brokers advertise network access for sale on criminal forums.
+Initial access brokers advertise network access for sale on hacker forums and dark web marketplaces.
 These listings often appear days or weeks before ransomware deployment.
-If you detect your organization’s network access being sold, you know an attack is coming.
+If you detect your network access being sold, you know an attack is coming.

 Monitor Threat Actor Channels

-Threat actors use Telegram and forum channels to sell network access and share stolen data.
-Monitoring these channels catches mentions of your organization or your data being sold.
+Attackers use Telegram channels and hacker forums to sell network access and share stolen data.
+Monitoring these channels catches mentions of your company or your data being sold.
 This provides early warning that your network may already be compromised.

 Detect Third-Party Exposures